cert-manager/cert-manager/GOVERNANCE.md

 This document defines project governance for the cert-manager project.
 Its purpose is to describe how decisions are made on the project and how anyone can influence these decisions.
-We have six levels of responsability, each one building on the previous:
+We have six levels of responsibility, each one building on the previous:

 - Contributor,